Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So roll through and snag your favorite backpacking food ABCs.

-Chewy apricots, satisfying amaranth, unusual allspice, and a hit of aminos - wow, that's gonna be great on the trail!
+Chewy apricots, satisfying amaranth, unusual allspice, and a hit of aminos - wow, that's gonna be a great way to enjoy backpacking nutrition on the trail!

 Dried grains and beans are staples in a backpacking menu, but there's no need to make them boring.